yohi/docker-mcp-gateway-web-console/README.md

 ### Option 1: Development with DevContainer (Recommended for VS Code)

 This project includes a DevContainer configuration that provides a consistent development environment with Python 3.14 and Node.js 22 pre-installed.
+The container forwards ports 3000 (frontend) and 8000 (backend API), and runs a post-create script to install backend/frontend dependencies.

 1.  **Clone the repository:**
     ```bash